Association for Materials Protection and Performance

-The Association for Materials Protection and Performance (AMPP), is a professional association focused on the protection of assets and performance of materials.
-AMPP was created when NACE International and SSPC the Society for Protective Coatings merged in 2021.
+The Association for Materials Protection and Performance (AMPP), is an American professional association focused on the protection of assets and performance of materials.
+AMPP was created when NACE International, formerly the National Association of Corrosion Engineers, and the Society for Protective Coatings (SSPC), formerly the Steel Structures Painting Council, merged in 2021.
 AMPP is active in more than 130 countries and has more than 40,000 members.
 AMPP is headquartered in the U.S. with offices in Houston, Texas and Pittsburgh, Pennsylvania.
-Additional offices are located in the U.K., China, Malaysia, Brazil, and Saudi Arabia with a training center in Dubai.
+Additional offices are located in the UK, China, Malaysia, Brazil, and Saudi Arabia with a training center in Dubai.